Eysturoyartunnilin: Specifications

-The tunnel is a two-laned undersea tunnel that has three tubes that meet at an underwater roundabout, 72.6 m below the surface of the Skálafjørður fjord.
+The tunnel is a two-laned undersea tunnel with three tubes that meet at an underwater roundabout, 72.6 m below the surface of the Skálafjørður fjord.
 The tunnel is 2,153 m long from the entrance at Rókini in Saltnes to the roundabout, and the distance from Sjógv at Strendur to the roundabout is 1,625 m.
 The main branch from Tórshavn to the roundabout measures 7,460 m and resurfaces by the village of Hvítanes.

 This results in an overall road length of 11,238 m, making it currently the 2nd-longest subsea road tunnel in the world, surpassed only by the Ryfast tunnel at Stavanger in Norway.
 The roundabout is the world's first subsea roundabout.

-In order to increase safety, no incline in the tunnel is steeper than 0.5 per cent, and the lowest point is 189 m below the water's surface.
+In order to increase safety, no incline in the tunnel is steeper than 5 per cent, and the lowest point is 189 m below the water's surface.

 Art in the tunnel

 The roundabout is fitted with metal artwork by the Faroese artist Tróndur Patursson, as well as lighting effects.
 The artwork is an 80 m piece custom-made for the tunnel, featuring a combination of human silhouettes and light effects.
 The metal plates will be allowed to oxidise and change colour.
 Norðoyatunnilin, which opened in 2006, also includes some of Patursson's light art.
 Each tunnel portal features a sequence of freestanding concrete and lit arches, as landmarks.